junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### draft notes

+They talk, Cas understands killing Nick doesn't bring Novaks back, but at least the fate has its justice.
+Move on talking about his future now that he's finished this unfinished business.
+(Cas remains ghost when Dean recovers from the injury, then stays for the ghost case in the job, just keeps staying)

+Dean proposes to retrieve Cas's ashes from the city, Cas thinks it's unimportant

+Cas remain ghost, not gone or released, Dean puzzled (new unfinished business because Cas doesn't want to leave Dean alone)

 > S04E17 ghost case P. T. Sandover (died 1916), 3 weeks in
 >
 > Cas can leave apartment but has to be close to Dean, Cas go to office with Dean